FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Put the shape on screen

 So far we created an edge object, but it doesn\'t appear anywhere on the screen.
 This is because the FreeCAD 3D scene only displays what you tell it to display.
-To do that, we use this simple method   *
+To do that, we use this simple method:

 ```python